lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 #### Performance with Different Mask Rates

-Overall, label spreading with RBF kernel got a bit better performance on our 90% masked data.
-Now, let's apply it on data with different mask rates.
+Overall, Label Spreading with the RBF kernel achieved slightly better performance on our dataset with 90% masked labels.
+Next, let's apply this method to datasets with varying mask rates.

-As we can see below, when there is more data got labeled (lower mask rate), the performance will get better.
-When labeled data occupies more than 50%, the performance difference becomes smaller when labeling percentage increases, for example, 50% labeled data and 80% labeled data have much less performance difference.
+As shown below, performance improves as more data is labeled (i.e., with lower mask rates).
+However, when the mask rate drops below 0.5, the performance gains become less significant.
+For instance, the difference in performance between a mask rate of 0.5 and 0.2 is much smaller.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/ls_diff_mask.png" width="1187" height="922" />

 🌻 [Check detailed code here >>][5]

-The best performance we have above is 0.74 AUC and 0.65 Recall.
-If all the data is labeled, we can get 0.84 AUC and 0.85 Recall.
-In order to get closer to all-labeled-data performance, we can optimize model parameters or try more advanced algorithms.
-Would you like to share your ideas and experiments [here][7]? 😉

 🌻 [Check all-labeled-data forecast >>][6]

+The best performance we've achieved so far is 0.74 AUC and 0.65 Recall.
+With fully labeled data, we can reach 0.84 AUC and 0.85 Recall.
+To get closer to the performance of fully labeled data, we could optimize model parameters or explore more advanced algorithms.
+What are your ideas for making such improvements?
+Share them [here][7]! 😉

 #